 PIP SHEA, PhD

 I received my PhD from the Queensland University of Technology in 2014.
-I have worked as a researcher at Queen's University Belfast (UK), Sydney University, and the Queensland University of Technology.
+I have worked as a researcher at Monash University, Queen's University Belfast (UK), Sydney University, and the Queensland University of Technology.
 I have also lectured at Monash University, RMIT, and in the Belfast School of Art at Ulster University (UK).

 As a community cultural development practitioner, I have devised and facilitated projects for Federation Square, Arts Victoria, and the Next Wave Festival.
 Since 2010 I have been organising, researching, and participating in makerspaces.
 I have been a director of Farset Labs, a hackerspace and technology charity in Belfast, and worked as a researcher and writer on a European Union Special Project investigating creative practices in and around Fab Labs in Spain, Ireland, and the UK.
 I have published widely on the topics of technology, innovation, and social change.

 I have also participated in artist residencies at the Banff Centre for the Arts (Canada), This is Not Art festival (Australia); have been a participating artist at the 2009 International Symposium of Electronic Art (Northern Ireland), the Light In Winter Festival (Australia), the Melbourne Festival (Australia), 2009 Creative Sydney Festival (Australia); and, was a speaker at the 2008 Alfred Deakin Innovation Lectures (Australia).